zg2pro/greouxlocation/v5/README.md

 - in Netbeans (project properties) define "target/app" as the site root and "src" as the source folder, and now you should have your ts fully recognized with auto-completion of code and all...

+- in your test browser, open F12, and go to settings, then disable cache, with cache you would not be able to see your changes between deployments.